MarcoAnteghini/In-Pero/README.md

 3) The pre-computed model 'LR_model2.sav' is also required.

-You can also check the List_of_used_packeges for building your on conda environment.
+You can also check the List_of_used_packeges for building your own conda environment.

 Important are:
 Numpy
 Biopython
+Tensorflow 1
+Pandas